 Love Food Nourish Nutrition Tips

-- Red peppers and tomatoes are a good source of antioxidants, vitamin C & vitamin A making them great for a healthy immune system.
+- Red peppers are a good source of antioxidants, vitamin C & vitamin A (1).

 - Lentils are a good vegetarian source of iron, they also are a good source of protein and soluble and insoluble fibre.
-Soluble fibre has cholesterol lowering properties as it can bind to cholesterol and help transport it out of the body.
+Soluble fibre has cholesterol-lowering properties as it can bind to cholesterol and help transport it out of the body(2).
 I always like to have a protein and fibre food source in my soups as this helps keep blood sugar levels stable and also makes them nice and filling!

-A nourishing and hearty vegan soup with red bell pepper, tomatoes and lentils
+A nourishing and hearty vegan soup that will leave you feeling satisfyied.
+This red pepper, tomato soup is dairy-free and Vegan.

 - 1 cup uncooked brown lentils *soaked